Included in these items:

 Companies are increasing productivity through the use of PDAs, tablets, and other personal devices to collect or access data and important software applications on the go.
 This new-found freedom has pluses (see Collaboration, Cloud Computing) and minuses (see Data Security, below).
 How many mobile devices are you using?
 Expect to introduce more mobile computing devices to increase productivity and stay competitive.

 Company’s face increasing liability exposure from social networking websites and employees housing data in PDAs, laptops, or wireless networks.
 WikiLeaks may only be the beginning…Do your employees have access to sensitive information?
-Expect to introduce digital rights management, data loss prevention, data security and other IT internal controls with these computer and IT trends.
+Expect to introduce digital rights management, data loss prevention, data security and other IT policies and procedures templates with these computer and IT trends.

 Many service and delivery companies are already using this technology to provide better customer service by identifying which rep is closest to a given customer site.
 GPS data that produce personally identifiable employee information (mobile devices, RFID tags) will also cause companies to examine their privacy policies and internal controls.
 Do you know where your employees are?
 Expect to update your data collection policies.

 It’s simply good business practice (and it’s the law, in some cases) to notify your customers of any data breach to their systems.
 How prepared are you to handle data breaches?
 Expect to develop a data breach procedure.

 Companies face increasing pressure to improve customer and supplier verification (to prevent money laundering, fraud, terrorist exposure, etc.).
 Do you have a customer/supplier evaluation process?
 How effective is it?
 Expect to introduce new policies and procedures for recognizing, reducing, and reporting risks.